 That's fine if you like processed meals and don't have a problem with not controlling what goes into your meals.
 For many, this has to be one of the easiest ways of losing some of that extra weight in the simplest way possible.

 While for others, it can mean eating food that they don't like the taste of.
 So they won't be very effective for them because they'll likely quit and go looking for a diet with food they can enjoy.
+This is one of the reasons that the Nutrisystem for Men aspect of this program has been developed to satisy the tastes of men rather than maintain a more general menu.

 Everyone is different in their needs and tastes.
 That's why it really is essential to research a set number of convenient diets like Nutrisystem, that you'd like to try first before you commit to any one of them.